 So a little bit of backstory, I’m 50 something, married with four children and live in Redcar, Yorkshire and consider myself reasonably healthy.
 I have always been active, hyperactive even, go jogging, and used to play football regularly.
-I have a background and experience in a variety of things including working with the NHS, electronics, HR, plumbing, fitting and since 2010, I became heavily involved in content, copy and ghost writing, digital marketing with a focus on tourism while working with web developers locally, nationally and internationally through local and online contracts.
+I have a background and experience in a variety of things including working with the NHS, electronics, HR, plumbing, fitting and in 2010, I became heavily involved in digital content, copy & ghost writing and digital & social media marketing with a focus on tourism while working with web developers locally, nationally and internationally through local and online contracts.

-My political Highs
+My political highs

 I was asked to consider to stand as a Labour councillor from my work as a community activist cleaning up Redcar beach from 2013 and for engaging the media in that plight.
 This included successfully campaigning for a cleaner beach environment, shifting 100s of tonnes of masonry from unauthorised landfills, improving our visitor offer and shining a light on the local economy.
 I agreed months later, driven by the lack of interest and response from sitting councillors to my concerns at the time, about the seafront and the surrounding area.

 After being nominated, selected and going out campaigning, I was elected as a councillor for the Coatham ward in May 2015 which was one of the most surreal and exhilarating experiences of my life.
 At that time Labour, locally, were in transition having lost control of the council prior to the May election following a process of deselection which saw others leave the party.
 With a new wave of optimism and many new faces, including mine, Labour returned to the administration with 29 out of 59 councillors and also retook the Redcar seat from the Lib Dems with a new Labour MP.
 At that time it felt like a fresh start for Labour and for Redcar & Cleveland and one to build on with renewed energy, policies and social engagement.